jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

         }
     )

-  all tests pass, and I add what I know about `setdefault <https://docs.python.org/3/library/stdtypes.html#dict.setdefault>`_ to the list of attributes and :ref:`methods<functions>` of `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_
+  all tests pass, and I will add what I know about `setdefault <https://docs.python.org/3/library/stdtypes.html#dict.setdefault>`_ to the list of attributes and :ref:`methods<functions>` of `dictionaries <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_

 How to update a dictionary with another dictionary
 ---------------------------------------------------